netrisai/docs/switch-agent-installation.rst

 .. image:: images/installOS.png
    :align: center

-In case you don't have DHCP in the management network, then stop ONIE discovery service and configure IP address and default gateway manually:
+If you don't have DHCP in the management network, stop ONIE discovery service and configure IP address and default gateway manually:

 .. code-block:: shell-session